Samia (musician): Career

+2017–2019: Early singles

-Finnerty is a co-recipient of the 2017 Obie Award for Best Ensemble for her performance in Sarah DeLappe's The Wolves.
+Finnerty is a co-recipient of the 2017 Obie Award for Best Ensemble for her performance in Sarah DeLappe's play The Wolves.

+Finnerty's debut single "Someone Tell The Boys" was released in 2017 and quickly gained traction on Spotify after appearing on the Discover Weekly Playlist.

+Following her debut, she released singles "Milk", "Django", "Welcome to Eden", and "The Night Josh Tillman Listened to My Song" throughout 2017 and 2018 before releasing a two-track EP Lasting Friend & Paris.
+Finnerty listed her inspiration for the EP as "a revelation about the way that humor and levity and pain can coexist and be linked".

+She also released singles "Ode to Artifice" and a cover of Liz Phair's "Never Said" in 2019.

+2020: The Baby

 Finnerty released a new song in April 2020 titled "Is There Something in the Movies?"
 In June 2020, Finnerty announced her debut studio album alongside a new song titled "Fit n Full".
 Two more songs from the album, "Big Wheel" and "Stellate," were released together in July 2020, preceding the release of "Triptych" in August 2020.
-Finnerty released her debut studio album The Baby to positive reviews in September 2020.
+Finnerty released her debut studio album The Baby to positive reviews on August 28, 2020.
+The first track on the album, "Pool", begins with the last voicemail Finnerty's grandmother left before dying, where she is singing a Lebanese lullaby.
+Finnerty described the concept of the album as "emotionally accepting that I need people" and that "I am the baby".

+Later in 2021 she would release The Baby Reimagined, a collection of covers and remixes of songs from her debut album by artists including Briston Maroney, Anjimile, Charlie Hickey, Field Medic, Christian Lee Hutson, Bartees Strange, and more.

 Finnerty appeared briefly in the comedy drama film Let Them All Talk (2020).

+2021–2022: Scout and Peach Fuzz

 In 2021, Finnerty released the extended play Scout, containing three original songs: "As You Are", "Show Up" and "Elephant" as well as a cover of When In Rome's' "The Promise", which featured Jelani Aryeh.
 The EP released to generally positive reviews.

 Finnerty attended the European leg of Maggie Rogers' Feral Joy Tour as a "special guest" in 2022.

+Also in 2022, Finnerty formed the group Peach Fuzz with artists Raffaella, Sara L'Abriola (who uses artist name Hank Heaven), and Victoria Zaro (who uses artist name Ryann).
+They released a 4-track debut EP on July 22, Can Mary Dood the Moon?, with lead single "Hey Dood".